 - Domain registrations have increased by an astonishing 6.7 million (2.1%) yearly.

 - ccTLD domain name registrations have steadily grown by 2.6% year over year.

 - China’s .cn is the second-largest top-level domain as of the second quarter of 2017.

 - The largest free top-level domain is Tokelau’s .tk.

 - You cannot register some words as a domain.
 They include Test, Invalid, Example, local, and localhost.

-I hope things that have mentioned above will help you choose a great domain name.
+I hope the things that have been mentioned above will help you choose a great domain name.
 If you have any questions, don’t hesitate to contact me using the contact us page on this website.